Location Sharing

 export default InputButtons;

-Showing the shared location in the message
+Showing the shared location in a message

 Preview of message location